 One of the biggest differences between the Concept2 BikeErg and most other air bikes is that the handles don’t move.
 So even though it utilizes air resistance, it’s more like an indoor cycling bike than an air bike.

-This means you’ll be using a lot more lower body movement than you would on an Echo Bike.
-Kate Meier, head of content for GGR—plus CrossFit coach and weightlifting coach—personally prefers the traditional air bike experience over the BikeErg.
+This means you’ll be using a lot more lower-body movement than you would on an Echo Bike.
+Kate Meier, Senior Director of Content for GGR—plus CrossFit coach and weightlifting coach—personally prefers the traditional air bike experience over the BikeErg.

 “Your legs might like the BikeErg more, especially because you have some control over how hard you have to pedal,” she says, “but in terms of fitness, I think the Echo or the Assault Classic air bike are better.
 Way more of a burn, and so much more painful.”